-Acce Acceptable Solutions rmance Criteria A1 a) b) Sensitive use must not occur: within the surf zone, swash zone, beach berm, incipient dune or fore dune of a coastal dune system as shown in Figure E14.1; or on land identified as vulnerable or prone to recession.
-P1.1 P1.2 to the coast must not be located where it is subject to a high risk, in accordance with the risk assessment in E14.7.1; and A2 Non-sensitive use must be for: P2 Non-sensitive use must: a) allowing public access to the coast, especially beaches; or a) not be located in an area subject to a high risk in accordance with the risk assessment in E14.7.1; and b) conservation, maintenance of scenic amenity, to allow natural coastal processes to operate or conserve habitat for coastal species. b) mitigate the risk to a low level in accordance with the risk assessment in E.14.7.1.
+Acceptable Solutions Performance Criteria A1 a) b) Sensitive use must not occur: within the surf zone, swash zone, beach berm, incipient dune or fore dune of a coastal dune system as shown in Figure E14.1; or on land identified as vulnerable or prone to recession.
+P1.1 Sensitive use that does not require access to the coast must not be located where it is subject to a high risk, in accordance with the risk assessment in E14.7.1; and Sensitive use must mitigate the risk to life, property and the environment to a low risk level in accordance with the risk assessment in E14.7.1.
+A2 Non-sensitive use must be for: P2 Non-sensitive use must: a) b) allowing public access to the coast, especially beaches; or conservation, maintenance of scenic a) not be located in an area subject to a high risk in accordance with the risk assessment in E14.7.1; and , o amenity, to allow natural coastal processes to operate or conserve habitat for coastal species. b) mitigate the risk to a low level in accordance with the risk assessment in E.14.7.1.
 A3 Boat sheds must not be used for any purpose other than the storage of boats and associated equipment. Р3 No performance criteria.